PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 **ENTER**, you should be able to verify that the **language** parameter has been accepted by the browser as it reloads the report.
-If you forget to add the **?** or if you do not format the **language** parameter correctly, the browser will remove them from the URL as it loads the report.
-If you currently load a report using a **language** parameter value of **es-ES**, you should see the UI experience for the Power BI Service UI switch from English to Spanish.
+If you forget to add the **?** or if you do not format the **language** parameter correctly, the browser will reject the parameter and remove it from the URL as it loads the report.
+If you correctly load a report using a **language** parameter value of **es-ES**, you should see the UI experience for the Power BI Service UI switch from English to Spanish.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image25.png"